OliverSchlueter/OliverSchlueter/README.md

 ### 👨‍💻About Me
-Moin, I'm a german guy having fun with programming languages, especially Java.<br>
+Hey, I'm a german guy having fun with programming languages, especially Java.<br>

 ### 🚀Projects
 Here are a few notable projects I've worked on: